Najoj/yabsbashcourse/exercises/2/grep/README.md

 * Can you find all songs which are shorter than 1:00?

 * Print only the songs which contain the the word `Cop`, i. e. not in artist's name, and exactly this word.

-* * Can you print only the song songs which contain the the word `Cop`, i. e. not in artist's name, and exactly this word.

 * How would you go about finding the artist `$wingin' Utter$` in the playlist?
 Think of it as a general script to find artist `A`.
 By default, `grep` will try to do regex match by default.